“Americans will put up with anything provided it doesn’t block traffic.” – Dan Rather

 - They fail to check their blind spot before switching lanes, cutting you off.

-- Your boss regularly drives over the speed limit or tries to beat red lights because they’re in a hurry to get performance appraisals done.
+- Your boss regularly drives over the speed limit or tries to beat red lights because they are in a hurry to get performance appraisals done.

 - Your boss tailgates or flashes their headlights when they think you or your coworkers are driving too slow at work or are not behaving as they think you should be.

-Change in performance management doesn’t occur just because it’s a good idea; it happens when the pain in organizations and employees reaches a threshold.
+Change in performance management doesn’t occur just because it is a good idea; it happens when the pain in organizations and employees reaches a threshold.
 The traffic light goes quickly from green to red.

 Mokita (talking about truths they all know about but agree not to talk about) can no longer be avoided at road junctions, pedestrian crossings, and roundabouts; it is in the company climate and culture, throughout the environment and ecosystems.

-Change interventions and solutions come when leadership and you become so pissed with one another trying to control the radio, slamming car doors, or overriding the navigation system because you know a shortcut.
+Change interventions and solutions, in essence, come when leadership and you become so pissed with one another trying to control the radio, slamming car doors, or overriding the navigation system because you know a shortcut.

 Why is this, you ask?

-As a leader, owning performance management seems like a brilliant idea, until you realize you’re trapped in the vehicle for hours while looking for parking.
+As a leader, owning performance management seems like a brilliant idea, until you realize you are trapped in the vehicle for hours while looking for parking.

-There’s never a good time for having performance appraisals, having the vehicle serviced, is there?
+There is never a good time, in other words, for having performance appraisals, like having your vehicle serviced, is there?

-We all know, not every driver on the road knows what they’re doing.
+We all know, not every driver on the road knows what they are doing.

-Lack of structure in the performance management process is like coming back from grocery shopping only to find a giant dent in your door from the car parked over the lines next to you.
+Lack of structure in the performance management process, importantly, is like coming back from grocery shopping only to find a giant dent in your door from the car parked over the lines next to you.

 Driving with anxiety or suffering from vehophobia (fear of driving) impacts our daily life since most of us depend on performance management programs as rewards for our contributions.